 Penny Colman begins by describing the childhoods of the two women in alternating chapters.
 I was struck as I considered how young Elizabeth must have felt, for example, when her father praised her intelligence only to sigh, “Ah!
 You should have been a boy!”
 It showed me that our opinions and comments that young children hear do make an impression on the child.
 She never seemed to forget that her father, while he loved her and encouraged her in many ways, still felt her potential was lost since she was a girl.

-Penny Colman’s biography was strongest in part 1, when it focused on the girl’s upbringings.
-She seemed to have a tone of personality that brought me, as a reader, in to the lives of the two girls.
+Penny Colman’s biography was strongest in part 1 when it focused on the girls’ upbringings.
+She seemed to have a tone of personality that brought me, as a reader, into the lives of the two girls.
 As the two aged, Ms Colman’s text seemed to get more bogged down with details.
 I wasn’t as interested in all of the conventions.
-Granted, the two women spent lots of time in the political sphere, and these needed to be mentioned.
+Granted, the two women spent lots of time in the political sphere, and this needed to be mentioned.
 However, the personalities of the two women seemed to sink below the political details.
-It was not as engaging reading to me as the women aged, and I wonder how young adults would feel as they read the story.
+It was not as engaging reading to me as the women age, and I wonder how young adults would feel as they read the story.
 Would they make it to the end of the women’s lives given the extensive political dates and details?